Degrees Offered: Master of Arts (M.A.)

 In addition to the Graduate School Admission Requirements, applicants must have achieved an average grade of B or higher in upper-level undergraduate courses in the major.
 A writing sample and two recommendations,addressing the applicant's aptitude for graduate study are required.
 A personal interview may be requested.

 The M.A. degree in English provides broad training in English studies, with a concentration in one of three areas: literature, professional writing, or rhetoric and composition.
 A total of 33 graduate English credit hours is required: 12 hour core, 9 hour concentration, and 12 hours in one of the following options

 - Thesis Option: 6 hours of thesis and 6 hours of ENGL electives

 - Non-Thesis Option: 12 hours of ENGL electives

-In addition to the coursework, all M.A. in English students must successfully pass written comprehensive examinations based on reading lists and/or content knowledge, which are specific to each concentration.
-For those writing a thesis or completing a portfolio or other writing option, a final oral defense is required.
+In addition to the coursework, all M.A. in English students must successfully pass written comprehensive examinations based on reading lists and content knowledge, which are specific to each concentration.
+For those writing a thesis, a final oral defense is required.
 For reading lists, sample exams, and other information on the M.A. in English, see the current Guide to Graduate Studies in English, available at gradenglish.wcu.edu.
 (Any student who receives two final course grades of C or one final course grade of F will be dismissed from the program.)

 Location of Course Offerings: Cullowhee and Biltmore Park